 So you had a local dream school in mind?
 Unfortunately, some universities have a very low acceptance rate and it can be close to impossible to make it in.

 Not the case abroad – many universities are happy to take on international applicants and diversify their student pool.
-This was a large part of why I received a scholarship – my university wanted more Hispanic students in their program.
+This was a large part of why I received a scholarship – my university wanted more Hispanic students in their program, and the Irish visa eased the process of pursuing my education in this welcoming environment.

 There are universities across the world that provide top-quality education, whether it be in Europe, Australia, Latin America, or Asia.
 Many are even comparable to an Ivy League education and are positioned as some of the world’s highest-ranking universities.